 RALEIGH — There are two versions of the N.C.
 State football team, coach Tom O'Brien admitted Saturday, the "good" one and the "bad" one.

-Actually, junior linebacker Terrell Manning argued, there's a third version of the Wolfpack (7-5), which clinched its third bowl game in four years with the remarkable comeback.
+Junior linebacker Terrell Manning argued there is a third version of the Wolfpack (7-5), which clinched its third bowl game in four years with the remarkable comeback.

-"The great one," Manning.
+"The great one," Manning said.
 "You have to be to score 42 straight points."

-He added that a lot of people had the same thoughts in third quarter of Saturday's game, especially against Maryland, which finished the season 2-10.
+He added that a lot of people had the same thoughts in third quarter of Saturday's game, especially given the Wolfpack's history against Maryland, which finished the season 2-10.

-A bitter loss to Maryland had been an all too familiar ending for the Wolfpack.
-Maryland had won four of five from the Wolfpack and 8 of 11 going back to Philip Rivers' freshman season, vexing the Wolfpack in late-season matchups.
+Bitter losses to Maryland have been an all too familiar ending to the Wolfpack's seasons in recent years.
+Prior to Saturday's game, Maryland had won four of five games against the Wolfpack, and eight of 11 going back to Philip Rivers' freshman season.
 Last season, with the division title on the line for the Wolfpack, Maryland won at home 38-31.
 In '07, a 37-0 shutout kept O'Brien's first team out of a bowl game.

-That history entered the minds of the State players when it trailed 41-14 at 10:50 in the third quarter.
+That history entered the minds of the N.C.
+State players when it trailed 41-14 with 10 minutes, 50 seconds remaining in the third quarter.

 "From that point on, we were rolling," O'Brien said.